mt3636/HackPack-CTF-2023/WolfHowl/README.md

 ![](https://github.com/mt3636/HackPack-CTF-2023/blob/main/WolfHowl/images/databasetables.png)

-We're interested in the employee table because of the elevated privileges that'd be associated with it. `" UNION SELECT column_name, NULL, NULL, NULL FROM information_schema.columns WHERE table_name="employee" -- "` will get us all the columns of information associated with all of the employees.
+We're interested in the employee table because of the elevated privileges that'd be associated with it. `" UNION SELECT column_name, NULL, NULL, NULL FROM information_schema.columns WHERE table_name="employee" -- "` will get us all the columns associated with the employee table.